Standup-and-Prosper/Standup-and-Prosper-FAQ/README.md

 * Users may travel between timezones, and almost all never update their slack timezone, which causes additional confusion on when they should report and who they report with.
 * Different timezones usually mean different cultures and specifically holidays.
 Disabling a standup for a week is doable in a timezone, such complexities would not be possible in a shared shared.

+#### I still want a multi-timezone solution
+We are happy to work with you to design a solution that handles your team's standup value proposition.
+Our recommendation is to set up mulitple standups one for each timezone, try it out, and let us know about anything that doesn't work.
+We can, together to create improvements that target those problems.

 ## Q: What the Standup & Prosper hidden commands?
 There are two kinds of messages the bot responds to:
 * `/standup` (or `/prosper`) `CMD` a list of these are available at `/standup help`